 MD w1 d6 |

 James Toney is a retired American professional boxer.
 He was born in Ann Arbor, Michigan, U.S. on August 24, 1968.
-Toney made his professional boxing debut at the age of 20 on October 26, 1988.
-He is a former 3-weight-class world champion.
-He is 54 years old, and will be turning 55 in 6 months and 20 days.
+Toney made his professional boxing debut at the age of 20, on October 26, 1988.
+He is a former three-weight-class world champion.
+He is 54 years old, and will be turning 55 in two months and 15 days.
 Toney is a Hall of Famer.

 Total Fights | 92 |